 Billy y las botas and the other graphic novels I have in my free reading library are ALWAYS picked during free reading to start class Tuesday and Thursdays.
 Students love the artwork, tie in to the songs, and the fun of reading something different.
-I had already pre-ordered a copy of Dentista (which can only be purchased through his store), when Jim asked if I would like an advance copy.
+I had already pre-ordered a copy of Dentista (which can be purchased through his store), when Jim asked if I would like an advance copy.

 Would I use La casa de la dentista graphic novel?

-Yes.
 The story is complex, with many layers and it reminds me of a movie that you have to pay close attention to, or you will be completely lost.
 As a teacher, I would need to understand it forwards and backwards, or I do not think I would be able to do it justice, or even answer questions from students as we read.

-When would I teach it?
+When would I teach La casa de la dentista?

 If I was using it as a full class novel, I would wait to use it until Spanish 2 or above.
 There is a good amount of vocabulary that would need to be pre-taught for a successful reading experience.
 I always shy on the side of using easier books to build reading confidence, which can then be discussed at a high level.
 Plus this particular story is complicated and was even kind of hard for me to follow on my first read.

 With the suspenseful themes, it would be the perfect October novel around Halloween.
-The song La Dentista, while not a prerequisite, would obviously make a great hook to the unit.
+The song La Dentista, while not a prerequisite, would make a great hook to the unit.

 How would I teach it?

-Since I currently do not have the funds for a class set, for now I will just have it as a part of my classroom library.
+Since I currently do not have the funds for a class set, for now, I will just have it as a part of my classroom library.
 If I could get a few copies, it would also be a great option for a literature circle in upper levels.
 I can think of a few reluctant readers who would think La casa de la dentista is an awesome alternative to reading a traditional novel in lit circle format.

-In a perfect world I would get class set of 30, which would come with the teachers guide.
+In a perfect world, I would get class set of 30, which would come with the teacher’s guide.
 I love teachers guides because they do the work for you!
 I would also need to check out the how to teach a graphic novel video series to give myself some pointers on how to get the most out of a graphic novel.
-Hopefully I will get to do this within the next couple of years, because I think this is something my students would really enjoy.
+Hopefully, I will get to do this within the next couple of years because I think this is something my students would really enjoy.